stevana/pipelining-with-disruptor/README.md

     arrays](https://en.wikipedia.org/wiki/AoS_and_SoA) in other programming
     languages.

-[^7]: I'm not sure what the best way to fix this is, perhaps using the
-    constrained/restricted monad trick?

-[^8]: I'm not sure why "bytes allocated in the heap" gets doubled in the
+[^7]: I'm not sure why "bytes allocated in the heap" gets doubled in the
     Disruptor case and tripled in the queue cases though?